 The District Council Planning department had requested that he provide pictures of the area, which he had done from images provided by villagers along with a video that Mr Keating had previously produced.

 The Planning department had subsequently advised the Chair that Hugh Luttrell had contacted them apologising for the lateness of his retrospective planning consents which he put down to Covid issues with key staff.
-He also stated that the Planning department would be in receipt of the required documentation by Friday of that week (22 January 2021}.
+He also stated that the Planning department would be in receipt of the required documentation by Friday of that week (22 January 2021).
 The Chair had not been advised by

 26 January so contacted the Planning department who advised that no proposals had been submitted and that they were preparing a report for the Chair of the Planning committee so that an agreed way forward could be decided upon.
 The meeting asked the (Kilve PC) Chair to inquire as to whether the village could be represented at this meeting with the Planning Chair.